 At first, European politicians spoke cautiously, but as the June EU elections approached and amid problems with the approval of American aid to Ukraine, there was talk of confiscation.

-“The time has come to start talking about using the proceeds from frozen Russian assets for the joint purchase of military equipment for Ukraine,” European Commission President Ursula von der Leyen said at the end of February.
+“The time has come to start talking about using the proceeds from frozen Russian assets to jointly purchase military equipment for Ukraine,” European Commission President Ursula von der Leyen said in late February.

 The European Commission - in fact the EU government - is preparing a plan for the partial use of Russian money or income from its investment, but this plan has not yet been presented.
-Perhaps it will appear before the EU summit on March 21-22.
+Perhaps it will appear in time for the EU summit on March 21-22.

 But any plan could face opposition from one of the 27 EU countries.
 Hungary traditionally blocks sanctions against Russia and even spoke out against the confiscation of assets.